Selectively Disabling HTTP/1.0 and HTTP/1.1

 Approach 1: Include Only Known Good Agents

 The first of two approaches aims to only allow agents we know.
-The obvious downside to this approach is you can’t possibly know all the good guys.
+The obvious downside to this approach is you can’t possibly know all the good actors.
 But if being ultra selective is preferred, this is the option you want.

 http {